schemapress/Schema/readme.txt

 = 1.6.9.8 =
 * Fixed reset post query in post type enabled function.
 * Fixed headlines and names, make sure to remove and clean HTML tags.
+* Fixed front-end styles and scripts is not needed, commented the function for now.
 * Enhanced the Knowledge Graph functionality by adding a new field for contact URL.
 * Added new feature, support for WPHeader and WPFooter markup.
 * Added new feature, support for ItemList markup on post types archive pages.